marian-nmt/marian-dev/doc/factors.md

 ### Weight tying

-If using factors only on the source or target side but using a joint vocabulary, there are two options to tie source and target embedding weights:
+If using factors only on the source or target side but using a joint vocabulary, there are two different options to tie source and target embedding weights:

-1. Use combine option `concat`
+1. Use combine option `concat` (If using factors only on the source side).
-2. Create "dummy" factors for the side initially without factors.
+2. Use combine option `sum`, and create "dummy" factors for the side initially without factors.
 This entails creating a factored vocabulary where the same number of factors are present as are on the side with meaningful factors.
 In the previous example, if we have the capitalization and subword factors on the source side, the target side would have five different dummy factors (they can all be in the same group).
 In the *lemma* section of the `.fsv` file we would just not put `_has_X` for any lemma.

     ```
     # factors